PhysGym: Benchmarking LLMs in Interactive Physics Discovery with Controlled Priors: Experiments

 \paragraph{Prior Levels.} We implement the 4 different prior levels as introduced in Section~\ref{subsec:prior}, denoted as L1 to L4.
 In L1 we provide the original \texttt{context} and full description of the variables.
 In L2 substitute \texttt{context} with "Unknown context.".
 In L3 we further use the meaningless description for the variables.
 In L4 we change the namespace of the variables to $\text{var}_1$, $\text{var}_2$, etc.

-\paragraph{Models \& Configurations.} We evaluated three distinct commercial models from three different companies: Gemini-2.5-flash:thinking~\cite{team2023gemini}, Claude 3.7 Sonnet~\cite{anthropic2023claude}, and OpenAI o4 mini~\cite{openai2023chatgpt}.
-Among these, Gemini-2.5-flash:thinking and OpenAI o4 mini are configured as reasoning models.
-By selecting models from diverse sources, we aim to observe variations in their inherent inductive biases.
-The total quota for experiments was set to 100.
-The temperature coefficient for the LLMs was configured to 0.3.
-The maximum token limit for Gemini-2.5-flash:thinking and OpenAI o4 mini was set to 50,000.
+\paragraph{Models \& Configurations.} We evaluated four distinct commercial models from three different companies: Gemini-2.5-Pro and Gemini-2.5-flash:thinking~\cite{team2023gemini}, Claude 3.7 Sonnet~\cite{anthropic2023claude}, and OpenAI o4 mini~\cite{openai2023chatgpt}.
+Among these, Claude 3.7 Sonnet was configured as a non-reasoning model.
+We also included two open-sourced lightweight models: gpt-oss-20b~\citep{openai2025gptoss120bgptoss20bmodel} and Qwen3-32B~\citep{qwen3}.
+The temperature coefficient for all LLMs was set to 0.3.
+The maximum token limits were configured as follows: 50,000 for Gemini models and OpenAI o4 mini, 5,000 for Claude 3.7 Sonnet, and 4,000 for Qwen3 and gpt-oss.
 The "thinking" level for OpenAI o4 mini was set to "high".
-The token limit for the Claude 3.7 Sonnet was set to 5,000.